Types of dental insurance plans.

 There are two basic forms of dental insurance.
 They are:

-"Traditional" insurance simply involves the situation when you have treatment performed by your dentist.
+With this type of coverage, you receive treatment performed by your dentist.
 A claim is then submitted and the insurer provides benefits for that procedure based on the terms and conditions of your policy.

-Managed-care dental insurance involves the situation where some type of technique has been implemented that is thought to help to control or reduce the cost of providing services to the plan’s members.
-Managed-care programs include Health-maintenance Organizations (HMO’s) and Preferred-provider organizations (PPO’s).
+With this form of insurance, some type of technique is implemented in an attempt to help to control the cost of providing services to the plan’s members.
+Managed-care programs include Health-maintenance Organizations (HMO’s) and Preferred-provider Organizations (PPO’s).

 - Plan restrictions: Wait periods, Pre-existing conditions, Excluded dental services.

 - Covered procedures: Preventive, Basic and Major dental services.